LiberationFrequency/ZooFX/manual.md

 ### Unlock device:
 The device is locked for SysEx messages by default.
-It accept only control hhange and general messages.
+It accept only control change and general messages.
 Open Sesame!

     amidi -p hw:2,0,0 -S "F0 52 00 4F 50 F7"
 ...no answer.